 Brandon: Forest operations are taking place near Brandon Country Park from January until April 2017.
 Please use this harvesting area map to avoid forest operations and plan your route.
-The map will be updated as works progress.
+Work has now started on zone 2.

 Harling Underplanting of young trees will take place over the Autumn and Winter and an area of the forest will be fenced off temporarily.
 Please use the Planting Area Map to help plan your visit and avoid the work area.

 Kings Forest and West Stow Two large harvesting operations are taking place at Kings Forest in North Stow and West Stow.
 This harvetsing map showing the fellings areas as zones has been produced to help plan your visit.
 The zones are labelled in the order they will be worked in.
 Currently work is taking place in Kings East zones 1 and 2 and West Stow zones 1 and 2.
 Updates will be posted as work progresses but please obey all warning signs as the work program can change at short notice.